Flag of Glamorgan

 The flag of Glamorgan flies over the offices of Llantrisant Community Council in the county.

-The Glamorgan flag (Baner Forgannwg) is the flag of the county of Glamorgan.
+The Glamorgan flag (Baner Morgannwg) is the flag of the county of Glamorgan.
 It was registered with the Flag Institute on 24 September 2013.

 Design

 The flag is a banner of the arms of Iestyn ap Gwrgant, the last ruler of the Kingdom of Morgannwg, the predecessor of the county of Glamorgan.
 The design of three silver chevrons on a red field features in the coats of arms of many of the councils in the area, including those of the Vale of Glamorgan and of former Mid, South and West Glamorgan.
 It also features on the flag of Cardiff where a dragon is holding the banner aloft symbolising Cardiff's status as county town of Glamorgan.

 Colours

 The Pantone colours for the flag are: